PocketNinjaDesign/jsdocs/README.md

 ## templates so far ##

-* egg - basic with crap red background
+* egg - initial styled version with silly name so you don't feel technically scared.
 * eyeamaman - basic with colour theme and tasty javascript being added, not blue though :-S
 * pocketninja - This is starting to get good.  more styling control and starting to look spiffing.